PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 ## RYR1

-In December 2023, CPIC has added additional variants to align with the ClinGen malignant hyperthermia susceptibility (MHS) variant curation expert panel (VCEP) developed and published recommendations for RYR1 pathogenicity classifications in malignant hyperthermia susceptibility.
+In December 2023, [CPIC](https://www.pharmgkb.org/guidelineAnnotation/PA166303941) added additional variants to align with the ClinGen malignant hyperthermia susceptibility (MHS) variant curation expert panel (VCEP), which developed and published recommendations for RYR1 pathogenicity classifications in malignant hyperthermia susceptibility.
 Pathogenic and likely pathogenic variants are assigned a CPIC function of Malignant Hyperthermia associated, variants of uncertain significance (VUS) are mapped to uncertain function, and benign and likely benign variants are assigned normal function.

 RYR1 phenotypes are determined based on the function combinations of two RYR1 variants.
 In case >2 variants are found, the variants with Malignant Hyperthermia associated function should be used first.
 If 2 Malignant Hyperthermia